dragan1alex/STM32_Drivers/README.md

 # STM32 HAL Drivers for interfacing with various components

-Since one can struggle a bit finding drivers for the STM32 microcontrollers, I've decided to start sharing whatever written drivers I found laying around in the past projects I've done and will do.
-If you are willing to contribute feel free to make a pull request and I'll take a look at it.
+Since one can struggle a bit finding drivers for the STM32 microcontrollers, I've decided to start sharing whatever drivers I found laying around in the past projects, and will share the future drivers.
+If you are willing to contribute feel free to do so :)

 You can find more information about the prerequisites and setup necessary about each driver in the <drivername>.h file